d-melita/devops-tutorial/loki-grafana/step6/text.md

    ![](../assets/query-builder-error.png)

-   This query will filter logs that contain the word "error" from the specified log file.
+   This query will filter logs of the specified container to only show those of level warning or error.

 4. Click on `Run query` to see the logs that match the filter.
    It should look like the image below.